Arivoli-A/Digital-Image-Processing/README.md

 2. Download the model weights `untuned_model.pth` from [this Google Drive folder](https://drive.google.com/drive/u/1/folders/1H_2U9atsOXpjMnzDovqmYGdlFC5n7mvb).
 Put the `untuned_model.pth` file into the `FasterRCNN` directory.

+If you want to annotate any of the images, update the image directories in `annotation.py` and then run it.

 ## Fog Removal

 This module implements **Dark Channel Prior (DCP)** and a pipeline which combines **DCP** and **DWT/CLAHE** from the [2018 Kim et al. paper](https://doi.org/10.1049/iet-ipr.2016.0819) to remove fog from images.